ananduremanan/svelte-component-library/README.md

-# GBS Svelte Blocks(Beta)(🎉 0.0.35 is Live Now)
+# GBS Svelte Blocks(Beta)(🎉 0.0.37 is Live Now)

 Svelte Version of GBS Building Block.
-Version (0.0.34-1-beta).
+Version (0.0.37).

 ### Whats New

-- Bug Fixes and improvements.
+- Bug Fixes and improvements with Grid.
-- Grid Issue With Page Calculation is fixed and more fixes on Grid

 ### Installation